joshbeckman/andjosh.github.io/_posts/2018-08-27-lab-girl-hope-jahren.md

 I loved the rhythm of this book: chapters alternated between her memories and thoughtful paths into botanical research.
 I love connections between a life experience and scientific themes or analogies.
 I loved the author's tone and her wit; I wanted to meet her more with each section.
 I loved the way it would cause me to drift my eyes off the page in thought after reading a scientific explanation and would glue my eyes to the page through a teaching experience.

+The author and her partner Bill continuously reminded me of my uncle, Tom and his teaching partner (basically my aunt), Karen.
+They were my scientific teachers during my childhood and high school years, taking me (and my friends) on camping trips, mud-treks, and surgical tours.
+They had a similarly complex and intimate career together and taught me more than I probably realize.

 I bookmarked more passages toward the beginning of the book, as I think the ideas meshed into a better arc that tapered off as the story passed into later years.

 ## Bookmarked Passages